Insurance Coverage for Your International Move

 Pests, Neglect, and Nuclear/War Risks

-Damage from bugs, mice, mold from bad storage, or catastrophes like war and nuclear mishaps are usually not covered.
+Damage from bugs, mice, mold from unsafe storage, or catastrophes like war and nuclear mishaps is usually not covered.

 Valuables & Data